robomechanics/MiniRHex/Assembly/readme.txt

     b.
 Amazon: Battery, Plastidip, charger, and battery connectors
     c.
 Robotis: Main board, Dynamixels, Bluetooth(optional)

-3. Print the following (PLA), .stl files can be found in /CAD/STL \n
+3. Print the following (PLA), .stl files can be found in /CAD/STL
     a.
-6 servo sleeve parts, for best results print with the back side on the build plate \n
+6 servo sleeve parts, for best results print with the back side on the build plate
     b.
-4 shaft-edge parts /n
+4 shaft-edge parts
     c.
-2 shaft-mid parts /n
+2 shaft-mid parts
     d.
-1 battery case part /n
+1 battery case part
     e.
-6 leg parts /n
+6 leg parts
-    f. if you have access to an Ultimaker 3 Extended printer gcode can be found in /STL /n
+    f. if you have access to an Ultimaker 3 Extended printer gcode can be found in /STL

 4. Open base.sldprt and save as a .dxf file.
 Use this file to laser cut 3-mm thick acrylic to serve as the foundation for the robot.